urcsc174/course-documentation/schedule.md

     - In the video at: 8:15...
     - Start the Terminal program
     - Enter on the command line: `cd /Applications/MAMP/Library/bin/`
-    - Enter on the command line: `./mysql --host=localhost -uroot -proot`
+    - Enter on the command line: `./mysql -uroot -proot`
     - Then follow-along with the rest of the video
   - ***Windows Users...*** missing from the video, how to start **mysql** in Windows (assuming you're using *MAMP for Windows*):
     - In the video at: 8:15...